 Los Morrillos Lighthouse

 The lighthouse’s surroundings are even more attractive than the structure itself, as there are impressive limestone cliffs nearby.
 This is an amazing photo opportunity.
-But, be careful not to get too close to the edge as there are no safety bars in place.
+But be careful not to get too close to the edge, as there are no safety bars in place.

 La Playuela Beach

 Unlike Playuela, these two beaches are more family-friendly and have kiosks or restaurants nearby.
-In addition, at both beaches you will find equipment rentals, including kayaks and snorkels, beach chairs, and umbrellas.
-Both beaches are accessible, and the waters are calm, without waves.
+In addition, at both beaches you will find equipment rentals, including kayaks, snorkels, beach chairs, and umbrellas.
+Both beaches are accessible and the waters are calm and waveless.